 Where do you think Vietnamese tastes for food and drink will go and evolve?

-Vietnamese tastes love cheese, margherita, more authentic styles of Italian pizza.
+Vietnamese people love cheese and more authentic styles of Italian pizza.
 We’re seeing more Vietnamese adopt global mindsets and read more into what they’re eating before they make decisions.

-Vietnamese is becoming similar to Japanese tastes as exposure to overseas concepts and styles become more apparent.
-Vietnamese already have a good tongue for gourmet tastes, because Vietnamese food is already at a high level.
+Vietnam is becoming similar to Japan as exposure to overseas cultures and styles becomes more common.
+In Vietnam, people already have a liking for gourmet flavors, because Vietnamese food is already at such a high culinary level.

-Within Southeast Asia, foods are less spicey in Vietnam and that’s helped to define local trends like Pizza 4P’s.
-Locals have a more sensitive tongue.
-Thailand, among other places, have a stronger taste for spicier foods.
+Within Southeast Asia, foods are less spicey in Vietnam and that’s helped to cement local trends like Pizza 4P’s.
+Locals are open to Western flavors.
+Thailand, among other places, has a stronger preference for spicier foods.